klavinslab/aqualib/doc/cloning_the_Aquarium_way.md

 Cloning the Aquarium way
 ===

 This documentation is used as a reference for using Aquarium to do cloning work via Tasks.
 A read through is recommended for new Aquarium users.
-In case you have any questions, contact this document authors Yaoyu Yang at <yaoyu@uw.edu>, Miles Gander at <gander.miles@gmail.com> or post notes in discussion board in Aquarium.
+In case you have any questions, contact this document authors below.

-General stuff
+**Authors List**
+Yaoyu Yang <yaoyu@uw.edu>, wrote the Task Common Routines and all the Task specific sections.
+Miles Gander <gander.miles@gmail.com>, wrote the Samples and Items section.
+Michelle Parks <mnparks@uw.edu>, wrote the Aquarium Routines section.

+Aquarium Routines
 ---
-MP
+Michelle Parks is working on this section describing the routines of Aquarium like log in, log out, discussion board, etc.

 Samples and Items
 ---
-Samples and Items
+#### Samples and Items

 In Aquarium there is a hierarchy of different object types.
 In general, a sample is the definition of something like a plasmid called "pLAB1".
 Each sample has a specific sample ID.
 The sample pLAB1 has a specific sample type, in this case plasmid.
 Each sample has specific container types.
 For example, for a plasmid sample type, the containers are plasmid stocks, plasmid glycerol stocks, 1 ng/µl stocks, ect.
 There can be multiple copies of each container type of a sample that exist physically in the lab at the same time.
 Each container type item has a specific item ID in Aquarium.

-Creating a New Sample
+#### Creating a new sample

 To define a new sample go to the inventory dropdown menu and select the desired sample type for the new sample.
 (Plasmid, Primer, Yeast Strain, etc.) Then, for example, to define a new plasmid click on the "New Plasmid" button at the bottom of the page.
 This pulls up a page with information fields to fill out.
 The "New Plasmid" page has fields for the name of the plasmids, the project of the sample, a description of the plasmid, sequencing verification and other relevant information.
 Other sample types have similar informaiton field pages that must be completed to define a new sample.
 When the fields are completed click on "Save Sample Information" and Aquarium will assign a unique sample number to the new sample.

-Creating New Items
+#### Creating new items

 Creating new items of samples is relatively easy.
 For the most part items of samples will be created automatically through protocols, but there are times where an item may need to be entered outside of a protocol.
 To do this, go to the inventory page of the sample of which a new item is desired.
 Click on the desired container type and click the "New" button and Aquarium will create a new item with a unique item ID number.